Costco Kirkland Signature Ginger Cookies Review

 Taste

 The texture is chewy and soft, the cookies are lightly coated in granulated sugar which adds to the sweetness.
-The outside of the cookie is slightly crisp and chewy with a softer center.
+The edges of the cookie are slightly crisp and chewy with a softer center.

-They’re pretty sweet cookies but I did not find them totally overly sweet and the ginger flavor is definitely discernable.
+They’re pretty sweet cookies but I do not find them overly sweet and the ginger flavor is noticeable.
 There’s just the right amount of ginger and spices to give these a little bit of warmth without being too spicy.

 Cost